Wednesday, November 23, 2011

 1 Tbs sugar + 2Tbs coarse Sugar

 Set an oven proof bowl over a pan of boiling water.
 Add chopped chocolate, and melt, stirring constantly.
 Once melted, remove from heat and allow to cool slightly.
 Meanwhile, in a bowl, whisk together flour, cocoa powder and 1 Tbs Sugar.
-Whisk in butter, as shown.
-Whisk in chocolate, as shown. form dough into a ball.
-Roll out to 1/2" thickness, Press Coarse sugar into dough, cut as desired.
+Cut cold butter into flour till well combined, Should resemble wet sand.
+Mix in chocolate.
+Form Dough into a ball, knead till smooth, about 1 minute.
+Form a square log shape and roll into 1/2" thickness.
+Cut into even pieces.
+Press coarse sugar onto dough.
+Arrange on a cookie sheet and bake at 300* till golden, about 30 minutes.

 SERVING SIZE